Kansas rallies to beat Indiana State 24-17 in Miles’ debut

 THE TAKEAWAY

-Indiana State: After ripping off five straight wins to end last season, coach Curt Mallory’s bunch carried that momentum into this season.
+Indiana State: After ripping off five straight wins to end last season, Mallory’s bunch carried that momentum into this season.
 The Sycamores stood toe-to-toe with Kansas all afternoon, and at several points looked to be the better team.

 Kansas: The Jayhawks played without running back Pooka Williams, their best playmaker, as he served a one-game suspension for a series of off-the-field incidents.
 His return next week should give Kansas a big boost of speed and a much-needed offensive lift.